reven100/Automatic-Feedback-VIERP/README.md

 # Automatic-Feedback-VIERP

-This code is used to automatically fill the Academic feedback form in vierp (VIT,VIIT,VU) using a automation python script by selenium.
+This code is used to automatically fill the Academic feedback form in vierp (VIT,VIIT,VU) using a automation python script working on selenium.

 If any issue is encountered please check your Internet Connection and try again.